microsoft/api-guidelines/graph/patterns/alternate-key.md

     }
     ```

-4. Request a resource where the alternate key property does not exist on any resource in the colleciton:
+4. Request a resource where the alternate key property does not exist on any resource in the collection:

     ```http
     GET https://graph.microsoft.com/v1.0/users(email='unknown@contoso.com')